Student Responsibility for Catalog Changes

 Although emphasis is placed on education and guidance in cases of misconduct, the College may take disciplinary action and/or civil and criminal actions against a person disrupting College business or processes in order to ensure the collective good of the community and to protect the rights of its members.
 The scope of authority of the College includes dismissing a student or visitor whose conduct is unsuited to the purpose of the College.

-NICC retains the authority to immediately remove a student from an on-the-job training site, a clinical area, an observation, a class offered through any format, a student organization or the College property when a student’s grades, performance, conduct or health may have a detrimental effect on the student, the College, other students, faculty or staff, customers, clients or patients of the cooperating agency.
+NICC retains the authority to immediately remove a student from any College sponsored activity, on-the-job training site, a clinical area, an observation, a class offered through any format, a student organization or the College property when a student’s grades, performance, conduct or health may have a detrimental effect on the student, the College, other students, faculty or staff, customers, clients or patients of the cooperating agency.
 Students are responsible for all communication, including conduct related notices, delivered to their College email address.

 Definition of Terms